SymfonyCasts/symfony7/sfcasts/multiple-submits.md

 symfony console debug:form
 ```

-This dumps all available form types, including your own Form Type classes,
+This dumps all available form types, including your own form type classes,
 which we can see here.

 If you want to inspect a specific type, just specify it as an argument to